What is the GSA fee?

 Please submit an application by the respective monthly deadline.
 You must apply in advance in order to be eligible for funding.
 Late applications are NOT accepted.
 You can always submit your application early and then withdraw your request with no penalty if you decide not to attend the conference for any reason.
 Conference funding is provided in form of a reimbursement of your actual incurred expenses.
 The expenses you provide in the application are understood to be an estimate of your projected expenses.
 Conference funding is need-based.
 Every graduate student is eligible for a certain amount throughout their graduate career.
 More information is available here Conference Funding

 How do I apply for MDRF funding and how much can I get?

 Applications for the MDRF are accepted three times a year for three grant cycles (Fall, Spring, and Summer).
-PhD students can apply for up to $3,000; MFA students can apply for up to $2,000; Masters students can apply for up to $1,500.
+PhD students can apply for up to $5,000; MFA and Masters students can apply for up to $3,000.
 Applications, instructions and a number of other resources are available on the website: MDRF